JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 * `@Storage(StoragePathMacros.WORKSPACE_FILE)` for values stored in the workspace file.

-By specifying a different value for the `value` parameter (`file` before 2016.x), you can cause the state to be persisted in a different file.
-For application-level components it is strongly recommended to use a custom file, using of `other.xml` is deprecated.
+By specifying a different value for the `value` parameter (`file` before 2016.x), the state will be persisted in a different file.

+>> **NOTE** For application-level components it is strongly recommended to use a custom file, using of `other.xml` is deprecated.

 The `roamingType` parameter of the `@Storage` annotation specifies the roaming type when the Settings Repository plugin is used.